Casio MQ-24 series watch battery replacement

 2. Remove back cover.

-Note the back cover is a press-fit, with two tabs acting a spring.
+Note the back cover is a press-fit, with two tabs acting as a spring.
 We need to flex these tabs over the taper of the watch body—carefully pry up on one tab with your larger screwdriver blade until it pops loose.
 Careful not to damage the plastic of the watch body.

 If you need more leverage, hang the screwdriver off the edge of your table.
 Sometimes I pry from the middle flat of the cover cover, rather than the tabs—not sure which method is better or more consistent.